iz4k/StudentFoodguide/README.md

 Backend:

--Play framework
+-Play framework 2.3

 Running the app:
+-Download play 2.3
--play run starts the application in port 9000
+-Navigate to /backend and run command: activator run which starts the application in port 9000